amlannag6/amlannag6/README.md

 # About Me:

-I am an accomplished Machine Learning (ML) Researcher with expertise in Python and a diverse suite of ML technologies, including Natural Language Processing (NLP), Large Language Models (LLMs), TensorFlow, and Scikit-learn.
-My technical proficiency spans SQL, statistical analysis, database development and operations, and the creation of dynamic web applications.
+I’m an accomplished Machine Learning Researcher with a strong foundation in Python, NLP, LLMs, and applied data analytics.
+My experience spans a range of technical domains including SQL, statistical modeling, database development, and full-stack web architecture.
+I enjoy bridging machine learning with real-world problem solving—particularly in the intersection of technology, finance, and economics.

-I hold a Bachelor's degree in Computing Science from Thompson Rivers University, where I developed a strong foundation in technological innovation and analytical problem-solving.
-My credentials also include a Google Data Analytics certification, reflecting my commitment to continuous learning and staying at the forefront of technology and analytics.
+I earned my Bachelor's degree in Computing Science from Thompson Rivers University, where I focused on analytical systems and algorithmic design.
+Along the way, I completed certifications in Google Data Analytics and Financial Engineering, both of which deepened my interest in financial systems and data-driven investment frameworks.

-Currently, I work at Fiscal Realities Economists, where I specialize in applying advanced technologies to address complex financial and economic challenges.
-I thrive on building robust database systems, developing efficient algorithms, and leveraging machine learning to drive actionable insights.
-My work often involves statistical modeling, predictive analytics, and portfolio optimization, bridging the domains of technology, finance, and investment strategies.
+Currently, I work at Fiscal Realities Economists, applying machine learning to complex financial data, government reports, and economic planning tools.
+My work focuses on scalable infrastructure, predictive modeling, and developing systems that support decision-making across multi-year financial trends and investment analysis.

-In Fall 2025, I will begin my Master of Science in Finance at Simon Fraser University, focusing on quantitative investment strategies, risk management, and capital allocation frameworks.
-This program aligns with my career aspirations in the field of systematic trading and investment analytics, and underscores my dedication to advancing in the financial sector.
+In Fall 2025, I will begin my Master of Science in Finance at Simon Fraser University, where I plan to focus on quantitative investment strategies and capital allocation.
+This next step supports my long-term interest in systematic trading—particularly in areas where market microstructure, volatility dynamics, and technology intersect.

-I am also preparing for the CFA Level I examination, enhancing my expertise in Financial Statement Analysis, Economics, Corporate Issuers, and Portfolio Management.
-This complements my skill set in developing data-driven financial models and actionable investment insights, positioning me to excel in roles that require a combination of technical and analytical precision.
+I'm also exploring foundational finance topics through the CFA curriculum, particularly in financial analysis and portfolio theory, as part of expanding my strategic and analytical toolkit.

-Beyond my professional interests, I am an active member of the Kamloops Target Sports Association and have volunteered with Emergency Support Services (ESS) Kamloops, showcasing my commitment to community engagement.
-My hobbies include golf, hunting, fishing, and horseback riding, reflecting my appreciation for outdoor pursuits and a well-rounded lifestyle.
+Outside of work, I’m involved with the Kamloops Target Sports Association and volunteer with Emergency Support Services.
+I value precision, structure, and long-range thinking—qualities I believe are essential in trading and data-driven finance.

-With a strong foundation in systematic investment strategies, data science, and risk analysis, I am passionate about delivering high-impact solutions for portfolio management and advanced asset allocation.
-I welcome connections with professionals to explore opportunities for collaboration and innovation.
+I’m especially interested in building toward roles that apply machine learning and structured models to derivatives trading and strategy design.
+Always open to conversations around data, trading systems, and building robust analytical infrastructure in capital markets.

 # Connect:
 - 👯 I’m looking to collaborate on Github.